sumaInovation/Chat_Server/README.md

-#This is HTTP & Websocket Server On same programe
+#This is HTTP & Websocket Server On same programe Completed code
+You can use to Websocket or HTTP request check using this server